CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 Many developers, engineering managers, and CTOs may have come across C# and .***NET Framework*** at some point in their career, but haven't looked at it since Microsoft pivoted to the open source ***.NET Core*** initiative (that yielded the open source, numbered .NET versions).
 Today's .NET is very different from *.NET Framework* of the 2000's.
 Let's start with a simple distinction:

-- `.NET Framework` - Win32 bindings, legacy, and primarily maintained supported for enterprise use cases.
+- `.NET Framework` - Win32 bindings, legacy, and primarily maintained and supported for legacy enterprise use cases.
 You'll see this as `.NET Framework 4.8.x`
 - `.NET 5`, `.NET 6`, `.NET 7`, `.NET 8`, `.NET 9`, etc - Modern, cross-platform .NET that runs on Linux, macOS, and Windows with x64 or Arm64 targets.
 - `.NET Core`, `.NET Standard` - Designator of the bifurcation point between legacy and modern (long legacy of terrible nomenclature from Microsoft...)